makyo/writing/work/claw17/disappearance.md

 That warrants a dry swallow and a second nod, more nervous this time.

-The first thing they'd done was shave my fur.
+The first thing they'd done at the mod parlor was shave my fur.
 A smooth line back from my muzzle toward my ears, stopping just short of my neck.
 They'd gotten all of both of my cheeks, down to the jawline and up toward my ears, though not quite all the way.

-It's not a good look for me, this awful mohawk.
+It's not a good look for me, this awful grooming.

 I'll have to live.
-I suppose it'll take a few months to go from stubbly to bristly and back toward furry, and then another few after that until I'm back to normal.
+I suppose it'll take a few months to go from stubbly to bristly and back toward soft, and then another few after that until I'm back to normal.

 Well not normal.
 New.
 Different.